crypto101/book/ssl-and-tls.rst

 compression algorithm will notice that it's seen this pattern before, and be able to compress the plaintext before encrypting.
 The plaintext, and hence the compressed ciphertext, will therefore be smaller.
-They can do this directly when the connection is using a stream cipher or a similar construction such as CTR mode, since they produce ciphertexts that are exactly as long as the plaintexts.
-If the connection is using a block-oriented mode such as CBC mode, the difference might get lost in the block padding.
+They can do this directly when the connection is using a :term:`stream cipher` or a similar construction such as :term:`CTR mode`, since they produce ciphertexts that are exactly as long as the plaintexts.
+If the connection is using a block-oriented mode such as :term:`CBC mode`, the difference might get lost in the block padding.
 The attacker can solve that by simply controlling the prefix so that the difference in ciphertext size will be an entire block.